Chen-Tianao/my-academic-page/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-*Chen Tianao* (陈天傲) received his B.Eng. degree at the School of Ocean Science and Technology, **Dalian University of Technology (DLUT)**.
+*Chen Tianao* (陈天傲) received his B.Eng degree at the School of Ocean Science and Technology, **Dalian University of Technology (DLUT)**.
 During his undergraduate studies, he majored in Ocean Technology (for intelligent equipment development).
 Later, he was recommended for admission to pursue a master’s degree in the Department of Precision Machinery and Precision Instrumentation at the **University of Science and Technology of China (USTC)**.

 Currently, Chen belongs to the Microfluidics and Material Science Group of the **Lab for Multimodal Biomedical Imaging and Therapy**, working on micro-robotics, droplet microfluidics, and diagnostic & therapeutic integrated instrumentation.
 He aims to develop multifunctional microstructures as units for microrobots via microfluidic soft manufacturing technology.